Towards observation of three-nucleon short-range correlations in high Q^2 A(e, e')X reactions: 3N SRC Observables

 The observation of a plateau assumes also that $\alpha_{3N}$ is insensitive to the recoil mass of the spectator 2N system, $m_S$, over which the cross section of the inclusive scattering is integrated.
 This imposes an additional condition for the observation of scaling.
-As Fig.~\ref{al3_ms} shows this insensitivity is largely achieved for $Q^2\ge 5$~GeV$^2$ kinematics.
+This insensitivity is shown in Fig.~\ref{al3_ms} and is largely achieved at $Q^2\ge 5$~GeV$^2$.
 However the expectation that the integral over the recoil mass will saturate in the range of $2m_N \le m_S \le 2$~GeV\cite{eheppn2} indicates a possibility of an early onset of the plateau already at $Q^2=3$~GeV$^2$.

-In the region of $\alpha_{3N} < \alpha^0_{3N}$ at not very large $Q^2$ ($\le 3$~GeV$^2$) one expects an existence of pre-asymptotic domain where the ratios (\ref{R3nsrc}) are not constant as a function of $\alpha_{3N}$ but are largely $Q^2$ independent for fixed $\alpha_{3N}$.
+In the region of $\alpha_{3N} < \alpha^0_{3N}$ at modest $Q^2$ ($\le 3$~GeV$^2$) one expects an existence of pre-asymptotic domain where the ratios (\ref{R3nsrc}) are not constant as a function of $\alpha_{3N}$ but are largely $Q^2$ independent for fixed $\alpha_{3N}$.
 This is mainly due to the factorization of the inclusive cross section in the form of Eq.~(\ref{crosssection}).
 Such a behavior would be analogous to the pattern observed for $\alpha_{2N}$ dependence of the ratio (\ref{a2}) at $\alpha_{2N} < 1.3$\cite{FSDS}.
-This analogy is reinforced in Fig.~\ref{al_x} where one observes that $\alpha_{2N}$ and $\alpha_{3N}$ are nearly identical for $x<1.6$.
+This is reinforced in Fig.~\ref{al_x} where one observes that $\alpha_{2N}$ and $\alpha_{3N}$ are nearly identical for $x<1.6$.

 To connect the ratio $R_{A_1}(A_2)$, defined in Eq.(\ref{R3nsrc}), with theoretical calculations of nuclear density function we introduce parameter $a_3(A,Z)$ characterizing the probability of 3N SRCs for nearly symmetric nuclei as follows: